Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Introduction

-In this paper, we present a flexible and robust solution for the simulation of particle drift in custom detector using Monte Carlo methods.
-Our tool is able to provide both microscopic and macroscopic process description, allowing a more rigourous detector simulation.
-We will present here a list of the most important characteristics of the simulation tool that we have developed: \begin{itemize} \itemsep{0pt} \item \texttt{C++} shared library, easily integrable into existing codes. \item Multi-thread execution. \item Access to cross-section tables from LXCat. \item Possibility to simulate detector composed by multiple chambers with different electromagnetic fields and gases. \item Supports arbitrary static uniform e.m. fields. \item Dimensional check at compile time. \end{itemize}
+In this paper, we present a flexible and robust solution for the simulation of particle drift in a custom detector's using Monte Carlo methods.
+We will present here a list of the main characteristics of the simulation tool that we have developed: \begin{itemize} \itemsep{0pt} \item \texttt{C++} shared library interface-able with existing codes. \item Multi-thread execution. \item Access to cross-section tables from LXCat. \item Possibility to simulate detector composed by multiple chambers with different electromagnetic fields and gases. \item Supports arbitrary static uniform electromagnetic fields. \item Dimensional check at compile time. \end{itemize}

-The most important feature of our program is that we do not perform any calculation of the swarm attribute: the software will calculate the motion of every electron/ion inside the gas and will call a set of \textit{handlers} for every collision.
-The user will be able to create its own handlers and perform its own analysis.
+Our program's most important feature is that we do not perform any calculation of the swarm attribute: the software will calculate the motion of every electron/ion inside the gas and will call a set of \textit{handlers} for every collision.
+The user will be able to create custom handlers and calculate the macroscopic quantities of interest (however, in \cref{sec:tutorial}, we describe a command-line utility that can be used to calculate the most common swarm attributes).
 This characteristic allows our solution to be used in various applications, ranging from the simulation of avalanche amplifications in detectors to the determination of drift velocities in gases under strong electromagnetic fields.

+An important aspect is that we do not provide any recommended cross-section data, but we leave the end-user responsible for choosing the proper set of tables.
+Selecting the right table set can be a difficult task in some cases, especially when there are several cross-section databases with non-negligible differences, as shown by \cite{raju2004electron}.
+In addition, no correction or parametric fitting is performed by our solution, providing a result based on clear and definite formulas with no arbitrary correction factors.

-This paper begins with a brief description of the theoretical framework (\cref{sec:theory}), the library architecture is presented in \cref{sec:architecture,sec:multi_thread}, while \cref{sec:trial}, will present and discuss a new algorithm which can be used to choose an efficient trial frequency.
+This paper begins with a brief description of the theoretical framework, in \cref{sec:theory}.
+The library architecture is presented in \cref{sec:architecture,sec:multi_thread}, while \cref{sec:trial}, will present and discuss a new algorithm that can be used to choose an efficient trial frequency.
+In \cref{sec:tutorial}, we provide some brief examples of the usage of our framework.
 In \cref{sec:benchmark}, we will test our solution against data available in literature, highlighting the performance and the limitations of our theoretical framework, which are further discussed in \cref{sec:limitation,sec:conclusion}.